 Have a look at our frequently asked questions:

-What are the Careers and Employability Service opening hours?
+What are the opening hours of the Careers and Employability Service?

-Does the Careers and Employability Service offer an email service?
+What do the Careers and Employability Service staff do?

-How long can I use the Careers and Employability Service after I graduate?
+Can I still access the Careers & Employability Service after I graduate?

 Graduates of the University of Cumbria can use the service for 3 years after they graduate.